-Background discrimination in particle physics is usually performed by identifing events that are more likely to contain a physics process of interest, the primary goal being rejection of contributions from uninteresting processes that mimic the signal and thus make its extraction and measurement more complicated.
-Traditional approaches achieve this goal by focussing on entire events, comparing kinematic and topological properties with reference distributions usually obtained from control samples.
+Background discrimination in particle physics is usually performed by identifying events that are more likely to contain a physics process of interest, the primary goal being rejection of contributions from uninteresting processes that mimic the signal and thus make its extraction and measurement more complicated.
+Traditional approaches achieve this goal by focusing on entire events, comparing kinematic and topological properties with reference distributions usually obtained from control samples.

-This article presents a novel approach that builds on a population-based view of particle physics events, which are treated as collections of particles originating from different physics processes such as a hard scattering of interest as opposed to background.
-The main goal is not to identify events that are more likely to contain a given signal process, but rather to process collections of particles and map each of them to different processes on a probabilistic basis.
+This article presents a novel approach that builds on a population-based view of particle physics events.
+Events are treated as mixtures of subpopulations comprising particles originating from different physics processes such as a hard scattering of interest as opposed to background associated with low-energy strong interactions.
+The main goal is to decompose an input data set by assigning individual particles a probability for them to originate from a given process based on particle-level information.

-This is achieved by applying mixture model decomposition techniques \cite{marin}, which are well established in statistics and which have been used in other disciplines to solve formally-similar problems.
-In this formulation, events are treated as heterogeneous statistical populations comprising particles whose kinematics and topology reflect the process they originated from: an input collection of particles is processed using an iterative algorithm that assigns individual particles a probability for them to be associated with a hard scattering of interest as opposed to background.
+This is achieved by adapting and applying mixture decomposition techniques \cite{marin} that are well established in statistics and that have been used in other disciplines to solve formally-similar problems.
+In this formulation, events are treated as heterogeneous statistical populations comprising particles whose kinematics reflects the process they originated from.

-This contribution describes a feasibility study for the use of the Gibbs sampler for background discrimination at the Large Hadron Collider (LHC).

-The Gibbs sampler was originally proposed with regards to Bayesian restoration of images \cite{geman} and has subsequently been used to solve different problems in a number of disciplines.
-The Gibbs sampler and, more generally, Markov Chain Monte Carlo (MCMC) techniques have also been recently applied to the study of the Cosmic Microwave Background radiation \cite{CMB}.
-As far as particle physics is concerned, the last few years have witnessed a renewed interest in Bayesian numerical methods in the context of a general effort to take advantage of the flexibility of Bayesian statistics for data analysis \cite{dagostini} \cite{dagostini2} \cite{ciuchini}, in addition to the use of MCMC methods with reference to specific optimization problems \cite{hepdata}.